Mount Waterman

-Mount Waterman is a ski area on Waterman Mountain in the San Gabriel Mountains of the Angeles National Forest in Los Angeles County, California.
+Mount Waterman is a ski area on Waterman Mountain in the San Gabriel Mountains of the Angeles National Forest in Los Angeles County, California, above Azusa.
 The area is located on California State Route 2, the Angeles Crest Highway, and reaches a height of 8030 ft with an overall vertical drop of 1030 ft.
 Mount Waterman is leased under a special use permit from the United States Forest Service.
 Skiable terrain is distributed as: 20% beginner, 20% intermediate, and 60% advanced.

 History

-Mount Waterman is a ski area on Waterman Mountain in the San Gabriel Mountains of the Angeles National Forest in Los Angeles County, California.
+Mount Waterman is a little-known ski area on Waterman Mountain in the San Gabriel Mountains of the Angeles National Forest in Los Angeles County, California.
+The ski area has never advertised on television, magazines, or billboards, has a weak social media presence on Facebook that has not been updated since Fall 2024, no official Instagram account, and a website that has not been updated since 2019.
+As a result, many in Southern California are unaware it even exists.

 The area is located on California State Route 2, the Angeles Crest Highway, and reaches a height of 8030 ft with an overall vertical drop of 1030 ft.
 A large tract of land in the San Gabriel Mountains was leased from the United States Forest Service in 1888 to master trailblazer and cabin builder Louis Newcomb.

 Robert B. Waterman was a pioneer mountain man and a ranger in the San Gabriel Forest Reserve.
 Waterman, together with his wife Liz and their friend Perry Switzer, completed a three-week hike from La Cañada to the Antelope Valley and back in May 1889.
-With this epic feat, Liz became the first white (non Indigenous) woman known to have crossed the San Gabriels.
+With this feat, Liz supposedly became the first non-Indigenous woman known to have crossed the San Gabriels.
 Along the way, she placed a cairn on this summit, and christened it "Lady Waterman's Peak".
-However, attitudes toward women at the time led to this name being considered inappropriate.
-The peak was subsequently referred to by different names, all of which left out the "Lady".
-To his credit, Robert Waterman made numerous, futile efforts to have the full name restored.
+The peak was subsequently referred to by different names, all of which left out "Lady".
+Robert Waterman made numerous, futile efforts to have the full name restored.